 Investing in the stock market for the first time can be a scary thing.
 It may feel a lot like gambling at first, mostly because, in some ways, it is.

 That is not to say that thousands of people do not make consistent returns while investing in stocks, but they are the people that have put in the work.
+One way to skip all the work is investing in Motley Fool stock picks.
 Just as many people lose money on a consistent basis, mostly because they lack a few bits if important information and advice.
 Here is everything a beginner would need to know to START investing in the stock market.

 A virtual market is basically a way to invest in the stock market with fake money.
 Here is one that works well and mimics the market.
 Virtual markets mimic the real market in every way.
 They have the same stocks, and the stocks prices match the prices of those stocks in real-time.
 They have trading fees, market hours, and the same rules that govern the real stock market.
 The only difference is the money isn’t real.
 This allows a beginner to learn some really important lessons that can only be learned through experience, but at a much lower price.